 I develop and apply mathematical, computational and statistical methods to answer questions in genetics.
-I am especially interested in mechanistically understanding and improving the generalizability of gene-level and polygenic risk predictors across groups of individuals or larger and ancestrally diverse populations.
+Genetic risk predictors have enormous clinical potential, but their accuracy often breaks down across populations — a problem with both scientific and equity dimensions.
+I am interested in mechanistically understanding and improving the generalizability of gene-level and polygenic risk predictors across groups of individuals or larger and ancestrally diverse populations.
 I am also interested in mathematical problems and computational algorithms arising from analyses of high-dimensional genomic data.

 Genetics